stellargraph/stellargraph/demos/node-classification/attri2vec/README.md

 ## Node classification using attri2vec [1]

-This folder contains two [Jupyter](http://jupyter.org/) python notebooks demonstrating the combined use of `stellargraph` (this library), `Scikit-learn` [2] libraries for node classification in two homogeneous graphs attached with node attributes.
+This folder contains a [Jupyter](http://jupyter.org/) python notebook demonstrating the combined use of `stellargraph` (this library) and `Scikit-learn` [2] libraries for node classification in a homogeneous graph attached with node attributes.

-The first example demonstrates node representation learning and node classification using the citeseer paper citation network.
+The example demonstrates node representation learning and node classification using the citeseer paper citation network.
 This demo is included in the Jupyter notebook `attri2vec-citeseer-node-classification-example.ipynb`.

-The second example demonstrates node representation learning and node classification using the DBLP paper citation network.
-This demo is included in the Jupyter notebook `attri2vec-DBLP-node-classification-example.ipynb`.

-The two Jupyter notebooks include all the information for downloading the corresponding datasets, training the GraphSAGE models and using them to classify nodes with unknown (to the training algorithm) labels.
+The notebook includes all the information for downloading the corresponding dataset, training the attri2vec model and using it to classify nodes with unknown (to the training algorithm) labels.

-To run the notebooks, install Jupyter to the same Python 3.6 environment as StellarGraph, following the instructions on the Jupyter project website: http://jupyter.org/install.html
+To run the notebook, install Jupyter to the same Python 3.6 environment as StellarGraph, following the instructions on the Jupyter project website: http://jupyter.org/install.html

-After starting the Jupyter server on your computer, load either of the two notebooks and follow the instructions inside.
+After starting the Jupyter server on your computer, load the notebook and follow the instructions inside.

 ## Requirements

-All examples use Python 3.6 and the StellarGraph library.
+The example uses Python 3.6 and the StellarGraph library.
 To install the StellarGraph library follow the instructions at: https://github.com/stellargraph/stellargraph

 Additional requirements are Pandas, Numpy and Scikit-Learn which are installed as dependencies of the StellarGraph library.
-In addition Juptyer is required to run the notebook version of the example.
+In addition, Juptyer is required to run the notebook version of the example.

 ## Dataset

-The examples in this directory uses the citeseer and DBLP dataset.

-The citeseer dataset can be downloaded from [here](https://linqs-data.soe.ucsc.edu/public/lbc/citesser.tgz).
+The example in this directory uses the citeseer dataset, which can be downloaded from [here](https://linqs-data.soe.ucsc.edu/public/lbc/citesser.tgz).

 The following is the description of the dataset:
 > The CiteSeer dataset consists of 3312 scientific publications classified into one of six classes.